-Wanaka is like Queenstownhttps://www.go4travelblog.com/10-things-to-do-in-queenstown/‘s understudy; the two play the same character but only one stands in the spotlight.
+Wanaka is like Queenstown’s understudy; the two play the same character but only one stands in the spotlight.
 Queenstown might get the roses of congratulation.
 It may have the leading role in South Island tourism.
 But Wanaka can deliver every line, can offer its audience the same performance, the same joys if only it where given the chance.
-But then that’s part of the charm of Wanaka, that there aren’t hoards of visitors clamouring to see it.
+But then that’s part of the charm of Wanaka, except when Warbirds over Wanaka is on (every 2nd even year at Easter) there aren’t hoards of visitors clamouring to see it.
 It has a welcome calm, a chilled out ease where you know you’re going to get a table in a good restaurant, and a good spot by the lake.

 Plus it’s got a toy museum, as well as Puzzling World Wanaka.
 What have you got, huh Queenstown?